Concrete Turtles in Helsinki

 A landscape gardener employed by Stara conjured the idea for the turtles because he wanted to create some alternative concrete obstacles for traffic in Helsinki.
 “He wanted the alternative obstacles to be fun, and easy to use elsewhere, e.g. on playgrounds for children”, according to this article from the official Facebook Internet web site of Visit Helsinki.
 “The turtles were chosen as they are slow animals (hence perfect as obstacles for drivers who need to slow down), adorable and easy to pile and difficult to push over.”

-There are apparently also concrete pigs, cars and snails around Helsinki; but I have not seen them — at least, not in as much abundance as those concrete turtles, which vary in color but not necessarily in size or shape.
+Concrete pigs, concrete cars, and concrete snails can apparently also be found around Helsinki; but I had not seen them — at least, not in as much abundance as those concrete turtles, which vary in color but not necessarily in size or shape.

 The concrete reptiles in Helsinki provide a form of ersatz entertainment for many visitors — including the boy you see mounting one at Market Square in the photograph at the top of this article — and they have collectively become one of the tourist attractions in the city.